 Both of them go through a village called Kruszyniany.
 We visited this one village only but I wish we could spend more time following the Tatars.
 Unfortunately we haven’t seen a cute wooden mosque in Bohoniki.
 This little mosque is a religious center of Polish Muslims.

 The mosque in Kruszyniany is the oldest Tatar mosque in Poland.
 It might not be as impressive as the mosque in Saint Petersburg – but it’s beautiful 🙂 It’s made of wood and painted green.
 You can visit it, the ticket costs 5 PLN.
-A short history of Polish Tatars told by one of them is included 🙂 You can also visit an old Muslim cemetery nearby and try the Tatar cuisine in Tatarska Jurta.
+A short history of Polish Tatars told by one of them is included 🙂 You can also visit an old Muslim cemetery nearby and – if you’re tired with all amazing Polish cuisine, try the Tatar cuisine in Tatarska Jurta.

 I do recommend you to visit the Tatar area.
 It’s unique, you won’t find such variety of cultures and religions anywhere else in Poland.